 Oh the rabbit hole I fall into when I overthink, especially when I rationalize things to fit my current state of reality.
-I’ve learned how to step back and try to process situations rationally.
-This can be tough when you have impulsive/obsessive thought patterns, history of psychosis, or other factors that can cause rumination or detachment from reality.
-Something that has helped me in the past and recently is freewriting.
-I will set a timer (usually for 5 minutes) and just write whatever comes to mind.
-In the past, I… Read more Stepping back →
+I've learned how to step back and try to process situations rationally.
+This can be tough when you have impulsive/obsessive thought patterns, history of psychosis, or other factors that can cause rumination or … Continue reading Stepping back

-“That I am responsible for treatment even if that treatment is simply working on self awareness and discipline.
-Mental illness has taught me that it is not an excuse; it is something to work on.”
+"That I am responsible for treatment even if that treatment is simply working on self awareness and discipline.
+Mental illness has taught me that it is not an excuse; it is something to work on."
 Nettie was diagnosed with Obsessive Compulsive Disorder and Major Depressive Disorder.
-After 7 years of therapy, those diagnoses stemmed directly from Post-Traumatic Stress Disorder.
-Thank you for sharing!
-Check out her Instagram here.
+After 7 years of therapy, those diagnoses stemmed directly … Continue reading No excuses

 This mostly goes for myself, especially with self-talk and rumination associated with anxiety.
-When I learned how to set boundaries for myself and not overthink, I’m more productive with myself and also being there for others.
-For me to constantly go over this in my head, at times, leaves me “stuck” causing more issues.
-I’ve learned to accept my decisions and stand firm in them.
-Is this something you are still working on?
-If you have mastered this, what helped you?
+When I learned how to set boundaries for myself and not overthink, I'm more productive with myself and also being there for others.
+For me to constantly go over this in my head, at times, leaves me "stuck" causing more issues.
+I've … Continue reading Without explanation

 One of the most frustrating things, when I started therapy, was trying to find a cause/trigger/etc. I was in my early teens, so I can understand the reason for this.
-This continued to frustrate me over the years especially trying to explain to people my mental illnesses or how certain episodes can just happen…no rhyme or reason.
-This is very real for me with a depressive episode.
-My most recent one was subtle.
-There was no sadness, crying, or hopelessness.
-I was trying to rationalize the exhaustion, lack of interest… Read more Without a cause →
+This continued to frustrate me over the years especially trying to explain to people my mental illnesses or how certain episodes can just happen...no rhyme … Continue reading Without a cause

 New year, new me?
 Probably not, but that's me being realistic.
 I'm in a comfortable place right now.
 Physically, mentally, and emotionally.
 The only things I really want to achieve are to write and experience more.
 If you are making resolutions feel free to share!